 Field Voltage % 208 146 125 112

 After allowing temporary field current overload, the limiter shall operate through the automatic AC voltage regulator to reduce field current to the continuous rating.
 Return to normal AC voltage regulation after current reduction shall be automatic.
-The over-excitation limiter shall be coordinated with the over-excitation protection so that over-excitation protection only operates for failure of the voltage regulator/limiter.
+The over-excitation limiter shall be coordinated with the over-excitation protection so over-excitation protection operates only for failure of the voltage regulator/limiter.

 (b) Under-excitation limiters shall be provided and coordinated with loss-of-field protection to eliminate unnecessary generating unit disconnection as a result of operator error or equipment malfunction.

-(5) Generation Resources and ESRs shall have protective relaying necessary to protect their equipment from abnormal conditions as well as to be consistent with protective relaying criteria described in Section 6.2.6.3.4, Generation Resource and Energy Storage Resource Protection and Relay Requirements.
+(5) Generation Resources and ESRs shall have protective relaying necessary to protect equipment from abnormal conditions and be consistent with protective relaying criteria described in Section 6.2.6.3.4, Generator and Energy Storage Resource Protection and Relay Requirements.

-(6) The voltage ride-through requirements do not apply to faults that occur at or behind the POI, or when clearing the fault effectively disconnects the Resource from the ERCOT System.
+(6) The voltage ride-through requirements, including Section 2.9.1, do not apply to faults at or behind the Point of Interconnection (POI) when clearing the fault effectively disconnects the Generation Resource from the ERCOT System.

+(7) A Generation Resource or ESR may be tripped Off-Line or curtailed after the fault clearing period if part of an approved Remedial Action Scheme (RAS).

+(8) The Resource Entity of each Generation Resource or ESR shall provide to ERCOT technical documentation of voltage ride-through capability upon request.

-2.9.1 Voltage Ride-Through Requirements for Intermittent Renewable Resources Connected to the ERCOT Transmission Grid
+2.9.1 Voltage Ride-Through Requirements for Transmission-Connected Inverter-Based Resources (IBRs), Type 1 Wind-Powered Generation Resources (WGRs), Type 2 WGRs and Type 3 WGRs

+(1) All Inverter-Based Resources (IBRs) and Type 1 Wind-powered Generation Resources (WGRs) and Type 2 WGRs interconnected to the ERCOT Transmission Grid shall comply with voltage ride-through requirements as follows:

+(a) Section 2.9.1.1, Preferred Voltage Ride-Through Requirements for Transmission-Connected Inverter-Based Resources (IBRs) shall apply to:

+(i) An IBR with a Standard Generation Interconnection Agreement (SGIA) executed on or after August 1, 2024; and

+(ii) An IBR that implements any modification, as described in paragraph (1)(c) of Planning Guide Section 5.2.1, Applicability, for which upgrades or facilities under a Generator Interconnection or Modification (GIM) was initiated on or after August 1, 2024, unless the modification was fully implemented prior to January 1, 2028.

+(b) Section 2.9.1.2, Legacy Voltage Ride-Through Requirements for Transmission-Connected Inverter-Based Resources (IBRs), Type 1 Wind-Powered Generation Resources (WGRs) and Type 2 WGRs, shall apply to IBRs not subject to Section 2.9.1.1, and Type 1 WGRs and Type 2 WGRs.

+(2) An IBR with an SGIA executed on or after August 1, 2024 or that implements a modification, as described in paragraph (1)(c) of Planning Guide Section 5.2.1 for which a GIM was initiated on or after August 1, 2024, shall meet or exceed the capability and performance requirements in the following sections of Institute of Electrical and Electronics Engineers (IEEE) 2800-2022, Standard for Interconnection and Interoperability of Inverter-Based Resources (IBRs) Interconnecting with Associated Transmission Electric Power Systems (“IEEE 2800-2022 standard”), including any intra-standard cross references or definitions, unless otherwise clarified, modified, or exempted in the Protocols, these Operating Guides, or the Planning Guide:

+(a) Section 5, Reactive power-voltage control requirements within the continuous operation region;

+(b) Section 7, Response to TS abnormal conditions; and

+(c) Section 9, Protection.